csojinb-picwell/git_basics/picwell_profiles/tyler.md

 ## Life story in 5 sentences
 I work for PicWell.
+I live in DC.

 ## Interests
 - Making health insurance decisions more easier
+- I like books

 ## Power animal
+Meerkat